PAETEC Headquarters: Midtown Plaza

-It was announced on October 16, 2007 that Midtown Plaza will be knocked down to make way for the new PAETEC headquarters via eminent domain.
+It was announced on October 16, 2007, that Midtown Plaza will be knocked down to make way for the new PAETEC headquarters via eminent domain.
 Midtown Plaza was the first urban indoor mall in the United States.

 Fate

-With the economic recession of 2008–2009, PAETEC scaled down their plans significantly, first to a much smaller new building, and then to a simple re-use of the existing Seneca Building.
-With PAETEC's acquisition by Windstream Communications, the new plan involved only two-thirds of the Seneca Building; the city then began considering options for the corner parcel on which the Tower would have been built.
+With the arrival of the Great Recession in the United States, PAETEC scaled down their plans significantly, first to a much smaller new building, and then to a simple re-use of the existing Seneca Building.
+With PAETEC's acquisition by Windstream Holdings, the new plan involved only two-thirds of the Seneca Building; the city then began considering options for the corner parcel on which the Tower would have been built.
 The corner was sold to Pike Construction who built a new headquarters for the Democrat and Chronicle on the site.
 The building, completed in 2016 is three stories like the current Seneca Building which currently houses offices for PAETEC's successor Windstream.